melanke/linelay/README.md

 Modify any class described here with `.mob-` to make it work only on mobile devices.

 <sub><sup>With Sass you can pass `$only-mobile` in the last argument of the mixin<sup><sub>

+## Force a style
+Modify any class described here with `.force-` to add an `!important` and have a CSS rule priority